Get Started

 With the vulnerable query above, consider what happens when an attacker sends this as the search term:

-The attacker doesn’t need access to the admin panel.
-They don’t need to guess a password.
+The attacker does not need access to the admin panel.
+They do not need to guess a password.
 They need a vulnerable input field and a browser.
-The query executes with the same database permissions as the WordPress application itself – which typically has read and write access to the entire WordPress database.
+The query executes with the same database permissions as the WordPress application itself.
+That typically means read and write access to the entire WordPress database.

 Blind Injection: When There’s No Output

 Not all injection vulnerabilities return data directly to the page.
-Blind SQL injection is common in more defensively coded applications where error messages are suppressed and query results aren’t echoed to the browser.
+Blind SQL injection is common in more defensively coded applications that suppress error messages and do not echo results to the browser.
 The attack still works – it just requires a different technique.

 With boolean-based blind injection, the attacker infers database contents by asking true/false questions.
-A payload like ' AND 1=1 -- returns normal results; ' AND 1=2 -- returns nothing.
-The attacker can use this to extract data one bit at a time – asking whether the first character of the admin password hash is greater than ‘M’, then ‘P’, then ‘S’, converging on the answer through bisection.
+A payload like ' AND 1=1 - returns normal results; ' AND 1=2 - returns nothing.
+The attacker extracts data one bit at a time.
+They ask whether the first character of the admin password hash is greater than ‘M’, then ‘P’, then ‘S’, converging on the answer through bisection.

 Automated tools like SQLMap can run thousands of such requests in seconds.
-A vulnerability that looks unexploitable because it returns no visible output can still be fully exploited against a large database in under an hour.
+Even a vulnerability that looks unexploitable because it returns no visible output can still be fully exploited against a large database in under an hour.

-Time-based blind injection is a variation that doesn’t even need response differences.
+Time-based blind injection is a variation that does not need response differences.
 It uses SQL functions like SLEEP() or BENCHMARK() to cause measurable delays when a condition is true.
 The attacker reads the database through timing signals in the HTTP response latency.

 How $wpdb->prepare() Actually Fixes This